Issue Date: 23/03/2019.

 Lennoxlove) which, like Thirlestane, was a Maitland stronghold.

 This Sir Robert had two sons.
 The elder, John Mautallent, died in 1395.
 He

 and his younger brother Robert begat the two earliest.
 Maitland lines as

 these are now known.
 The Aberdeenshire Maitlands and the Pelham Maitlands

-stem from Robert, known as Robert Mathilland, who tarried the heiress of
+stem from Robert, known as Robert Mathilland, who married the heiress of

 Schivas, near Aberdeen.

 The head of this line today is William Maitland of Balhargy, near Inverurie.

 a house built on the site of the Battle of Harlaw (1410).
 Maitlands have